How to Attract Repeat Customers at Your Café | 9 Proven Strategies

 • No printing costs: No cards to order, no stamps to buy

 Platforms like Perkstar take this further by integrating with Apple Wallet and Google Wallet.
 Customers don't need to download a separate app—their loyalty card sits alongside their payment cards, visible every time they use their phone.
+Getting the structure right matters more than most owners think—the number of stamps, the reward value, and the card design all influence completion rates, so it's worth understanding how to design a stamp card that actually gets used.
 This removes friction and dramatically increases ongoing engagement.

 Making your loyalty programme work: